zahiallam-design/traces-landing-page/README.md

-# Your Albums Landing Page - React Version
+# Traces Landing Page - React Version

 A modern React-based landing page for your photo album service with custom breakpoints and responsive design.